Table of Contents[Hide][Show]

 The two are actually quite different both in taste and therapeutic benefits.
 A properly prepared infusion is more potent and easily absorbed than plain herbal tea.
 However, it is not as potent as a homemade herbal tincture.

-If you plan to use herbs therapeutically as in use of nettle tea during pregnancy to tone the uterus and prepare for natural childbirth, it is best to prepare herbal infusions instead of herbal tea.
+If you plan to use herbs therapeutically as in the use of nettle tea during pregnancy to tone the uterus and prepare for natural childbirth, it is best to prepare herbal infusions instead of tea.

-The boiling of the water releases any dissolved gases from the water into the air which are not reabsorbed by the water due to the tight fitting lid on the steeping jar.
+The boiling of the water releases any dissolved gases from the water into the air which are not reabsorbed by the water due to the tight-fitting lid on the steeping jar.

 This boiling of water to release any dissolved gases and then cooling of the water in a glass jar with a tight lid to restrict the gases from redissolving back into the water is referred to as the “wonder water” effect.
+(1)

 Using the wonder water principle, how should herbal infusions be properly prepared?

 Very easily as it turns out.

 Note that the preparation of infusions varies slightly based on the part of the plant you intend to use.
 Below are guidelines on how much to use and how long to steep.